plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ## Goals

-This lab represents an introduction to the [R computing language](http://www.r-project.org/), which will be useful not only for today's lab, which explores the most common probability distributions used in Bayesian phylogenetics, but also for Phylogenetics software written as R extensions (i.e. APE).
+This lab represents an introduction to the [R computing language](http://www.r-project.org/), which will be useful not only for today's lab, which explores the most common probability distributions used in Bayesian phylogenetics, but also for Phylogenetics software written as R extensions (i.e. [APE](https://cran.r-project.org/web/packages/ape/index.html), [PhyTools](https://cran.r-project.org/web/packages/phytools/index.html), [Geiger](https://cran.r-project.org/web/packages/geiger/index.html), etc.).

 ## Objectives